 I’ll cover what it’s like to visit this attraction in the next section.

-As far as the location goes, Gearrannan (signposted Garenin) is rather handy for tourists, with the must-see attraction of the Callanish standing stones just 9 miles to the south and Dun Carloway broch (one of the largest Neolithic forts in Britain) 3 miles to the east.
+As far as the location goes, the Gearrannan Blackhouse Village (signposted Garenin) is rather handy for tourists, with the must-see attraction of the Callanish standing stones just 9 miles to the south and Dun Carloway broch (one of the largest Neolithic forts in Britain) 3 miles to the east.

 To get there, follow the A858 to Carloway where you’ll then find brown tourist information signs pointing towards the blackhouses.

-Be mindful that the roads are single track so motorhomes may struggle in peak tourist season as although there are passing spaces, the roads aren’t really set up for large vehicles.
+Be mindful that the roads are single-track track so motorhomes may struggle in peak tourist season as although there are passing spaces, the roads aren’t really set up for large vehicles.

-Once at Gearrannan you’ll find it has its own car park with has plenty of spaces for cars and buses, as well as a couple of disabled spaces.
+Once at Gearrannan, you’ll find it has its own car park with plenty of spaces for cars and buses, as well as a couple of disabled spaces.